Apple returns to form, blows Street targets away

 Still, some analysts said the stellar fiscal first quarter suggested such fears were premature, particularly given a 2012 pipeline that many expect to include the third iteration of the market-leading iPad and a fifth-generation iPhone that will trigger a new round of consumer mania.

-"Customer demand was off the charts in the quarter," Apple Chief Financial Office Peter Oppenheimer told Reuters in an interview.
+"Customer demand was off the charts in the quarter," Oppenheimer told Reuters in an interview.

 Average projections for sales of Apple products during the fiscal first quarter, which includes the holiday shopping season and one more week than is typical, were for roughly 31 million iPhones, 13.5 million to 14 million iPads and 5 million Mac computers.